koreymar/ChEDataCollection/README.md

 Server must be running the PI SDK, which means this works only on Windows machines.
 Clients connect from any web browser that can accept a CSV file download.

+Also exposes a /csv route for direct downloads to clients.

 Clients for Python, Python Notebooks (Jupyter), Julia, and Matlab are included.